lovnishverma/bigdataecosystem/Complete_Guide_to_Install_Ubuntu_and_JAVA_and_then_Configure_Hadoop,_MySQL,_HIVE,_Sqoop,_Flume,_Spark_on_a_Docker_Container.md

 ---

-To ensure proper configuration of Hadoop, I'll provide the correct indentation for each file you need to edit.
-Here are the corrected configurations for `core-site.xml`, `hdfs-site.xml`, and `yarn-site.xml`.
+To ensure proper configuration of Hadoop, you need to edit some configuration files.
+Here are the configurations for `core-site.xml`, `hdfs-site.xml`, and `yarn-site.xml`.

 ### **1. Edit `core-site.xml`**